What is a termination of pregnancy / abortion?

 How quickly can I get an appointment?

-If you self-refer to either MSI UK or ToPAS they will offer a telephone consultation within 24 hours.
+If you self-refer to either MSI UK or ToPAS they will offer you a telephone consultation.
 If you call your GP or Devon Sexual Health they will try to book you a hospital appointment as soon as possible.
 Most abortions occur before 13 weeks of pregnancy but some do take place after this.
 It is important that you contact a healthcare professional as soon as possible to discuss your options.

 Terminations during the Covid-19 pandemic